-We all know the up and downsides of stocks like Nvidia (NASDAQ:NVDA), Advanced Micro Devices (NASDAQ:AMD) and Tesla Inc (NASDAQ:TSLA), but their challenges are separate from some other heavily AI-influenced stocks.
+We all know the strengths and weaknesses of stocks like Nvidia (NASDAQ:NVDA), Advanced Micro Devices (NASDAQ:AMD) and Tesla (NASDAQ:TSLA), but their challenges are separate from some other heavily AI-influenced stocks.

 To find the best investing opportunities in AI right now, we looked for five stocks with a “strong buy” or “moderate buy” consensus rating from the Street’s top analysts.
 These are analysts with the highest success rate and average return.
 By limiting the ratings to best-performing analysts, we cut out analysts with poor track records to find recommendations investors can trust.

 Stocks with “strong buy” ratings are also more likely to have significant upside potential from the current share price.

 When cloud computing giant Salesforce.com (NYSE:CRM) launched its Einstein Analytics platform back in 2017, everyone was buzzing.
 “We have more customer data than ever before and we need AI to turn data into something actionable for the business user,” says CRM exec Arijit Sengupta.

 Salesforce wants a slice of the fast-growing AI market.
 A report by IDC and commissioned by CRM found that AI technologies will create more than 800,000 new jobs and add $1.1 trillion to global GDP by 2021.